 Tim Willem, Finca El Àrbol and Bridazul

 The undisputed and highly respected star producer is the Mierisch family.
-German immigrant Bruno Mierisch Boettiger planted the first coffee plant on his "Las Lajas" farm in 1908, laying the foundation for the most successful and award-winning Fincas Mierisch, which now includes 14 farms, three of which are in Rio Bonito, Honduras.
-This makes them one of the largest producers in the country, as a whopping 97% of the total 45,000 producers own less than 14 hectares, or 20 manzanas, of coffee cultivation.
+The German immigrant Bruno Mierisch Boettiger planted the first coffee plant on his farm "Las Lajas" in 1908, laying the foundation for the most successful and multi-award-winning Fincas Mierisch, which now includes 14 farms, three of them in Rio Bonito, Honduras.
+This makes them one of the largest producers in the country, as a stately 97% of the total 45 thousand producers own less than 14 hectares or 20 manzanas of coffee cultivation area.

 Valladárez Family

-The story of Luis Emilio Valladárez Zelaya begins in the 1960s in Dipilto, Nueva Segovia, when he inherited a small plot of land from his grandmother and began growing coffee.
-Conditions were difficult in the beginning, so the valuable cargo had to be transported by horseback to the nearest mill or even to the next village.
-He planted varieties such as Maracaturra, Maragogype, Java, Villa Sarchí, and Caturra and named his small farm "Buones Aires" – an award-winning finca that won the Cup of Excellence in 2015.
+The story of Luis Emilio Valladárez Zelaya begins in the 1960s in Dipilto, Nueva Segovia, when he inherited a small plot of land from his grandmother and cultivated coffee there.
+The initial circumstances were adverse; the valuable cargo had to be transported by horse to the nearest mill or even to the next village.
+He planted varieties such as Maracaturra, Maragogype, Java, Villa Sarchí, and Caturra and named his small farm "Buones Aires" - an award-winning finca that was chosen as the winner of the Cup of Excellence in 2015.
 His Maracaturras are considered by many to be the best in the country.
-The Valladárez family now owns several farms, including the equally award-winning Finca Miraflor, El Suyatal, Monte Libano, and La Laguna.
+Meanwhile, the Valladárez Family owns several farms, including the also award-winning Finca Miraflor, El Suyatal, Monte Libano, and La Laguna.

 El Avion

-Mario José González Rodríguez's farm is located 1,400-1,800 meters above sea level and is the 2022 Cup of Excellence winner.
-With 90.74 points, the naturally processed Red Catuai impressed the judges with stone fruit, plum, vanilla, crisp acidity, and a very present sweetness.
-The 100-manzanas El Avion farm has been in the hands of the winner since 2012.
-He cultivates coffee on just 20 manzanas, planting the two varieties Red Catuai and Catimor.
+Mario José González Rodríguez's farm is located 1400-1800 meters above sea level and is the Cup of Excellence winner of 2022.
+With 90.74 points, the natural processed Red Catuai captivated the jury with notes of stone fruit, plum, vanilla, a clear acidity, and a very present sweetness.
+The 100-manzana farm El Avion has been in the winner's hands since 2012.
+He cultivates coffee on only 20 manzanas, specifically the Red Catuai and Catimor varieties.

-The Chianti of coffee: Designation of Origin DO Dipilto
+The Chianti of Coffee: The DO Dipilto Designation of Origin

-With the Denominacion de Origen we want to protect the value that our coffee gives us.
+With the Denominacion de Origen, we want to protect the valuable things that our coffee gives us.

 Don «Milo» Emilio Gutierrez, President of the Asociacion de Cafetaleros de Nueva Segovia